Covid-19 Frequently Asked Questions

 I am worried about commuting to City in September – is it safe to travel to campus?

 We understand some of you may prefer to limit travelling within London.
-You can find advice on how to travel safely from Transport for London and the Government.
-We are also working on some guides for you with tips on how to travel to our campus safely.
+You can find advice on how to travel safely from Transport for London and the Government and we have put together some guidance on useful routes and apps to plan your journey on the Student Hub.

 If I have in-person teaching, do I have to come to campus if I have underlying health condition, caring responsibilities or live with someone who is vulnerable?